 A significant portion of your workforce is currently moving to perform full- or part-time remote work as a result of COVID-19.
-As you modify your business processes and workflows to accommodate this change, it’s important to understand how remote work affects your cybersecurity posture and what openings and opportunities exist for cybercriminals to take advantage of you.
+As you modify your business processes and workflows to accommodate your remote workers it’s important to understand how remote work affects your cybersecurity posture and what openings and opportunities exist for cybercriminals to take advantage of you.
 We would like to take this opportunity to provide advice on how to orient your security posture to account for this increased threat vector and illustrate several common patterns of weakness.

-Long touted as the safest and most-reliable way to enable remote work, Virtual Private Networks (VPNs) allow a user to access internal enterprise resources and applications from any internet connection.
+Long touted as the safest and most-reliable way to enable remote workers, Virtual Private Networks (VPNs) allow a user to access internal enterprise resources and applications from any internet connection.
 VPN connections are encrypted, preventing untrusted network operators (such as your local coffee shop) from snooping on sensitive traffic, but they don’t solve every security problem.

 Risks:

-• VPNs weaken the network boundary by allowing additional devices into the most vulnerable part of a company’s IT infrastructure – its internal network
+- VPNs weaken the network boundary by allowing additional devices into the most vulnerable part of a company’s IT infrastructure – its internal network

-• Compromised user accounts can give attackers direct access to many internal resources
+- Compromised user accounts can give attackers direct access to many internal resources

-• Granting VPN access to untrusted devices is equivalent to plugging that device directly into your network, along with any infections it might have
+- Granting VPN access to untrusted devices is equivalent to plugging that device directly into your network, along with any infections it might have

 The more users which utilize your VPN, the more likely it is that you are giving an attacker access to your internal network by way of a compromised user device.
 When VPN is allowed on non-corporate provisioned machines, this risk is even greater.
 If an attacker does gain this access, it can be devastating because frequently internal enterprise networks are the most vulnerable parts of an enterprise network.